 The ageing of trade receivables at the reporting date disclosed in (note 21).

 12.2 Withholding tax receivable represents withholding tax on interest payments recoverable from OPWP.
+The Company received outstanding withholding tax receivable as of 31 December 2018 in full during the period.

 13 Cash and bank balances